kevkevinpal/attackathon/README.md

 - The reputation system has been primed with historical forwarding data, so nodes in the network have already had a chance to build up reputation before the attack begins.
+- Each node in the network:
+  - Allows 483 HTLCs in flight per channel
+  - Allows 45% of its channel's capacity in flight
+  - Allocates 50% of these resources to "general" traffic, and 50% to protected traffic.
 - The graph was obtained by reducing the mainnet graph using a random walk around our target node, and real-world routing policies are used.